maolro/raldamain/en/rules/ranks/Combat/reflexes.md

 category: Combat
 ---

-## Range I
+## Rank I

-Add your Reflex range to all defensive dodge rolls.
+Add your Reflex rank to all defensive dodge rolls.

 <u>Quickness</u>: You receive an additional move action on your turn.
 Additionally, you gain a +2 bonus on all your Dodge rolls to avoid attacks made by creatures larger than you.